INN/docs/how-we-work/meetings.md

 As a team:

 -  What went well this week?
--  What could be improved?
+What could be improved?
+-  Review editorial calendar for the following week, make sure everyone knows what's due and when
+-  New project ideas
 -  Shoutouts
--  New project ideas

 Team leader: